Revved Up About #Roadrage: Analyzing Over 100,000 Instagram Posts That Mention #Roadrage

 One of the most iconic symbols in all of New York City is a yellow cab.
 While this may be due to the number of tourists and commuters needing transportation in and out of the city on a daily basis, there’s a well-regarded truth when it comes to NYC traffic: it’s terrible.

 Gridlock on any given corner is no surprise, and some locals believe it’s occasionally orchestrated intentionally by local officials to discourage people from driving in the Big Apple.
-Maybe that’s why New York City ranked as the most popular location for #RoadRage Instagram posts three years in a row.
+Maybe that’s why New York City ranked as the most popular location for #RoadRage Instagram posts.

 New York City isn’t the only New York location where the traffic and chaotic roads may make you prefer walking.
-Brooklyn overtook Atlanta, Georgia, in 2016 as the second most common city for #RoadRage posts and holds the second place title in 2017 – so far.
+Brooklyn overtook Atlanta, Georgia, in 2016 as the second most common city for #RoadRage posts and holds the second place title.

 Other cities where you might want to avoid their roads if possible?
 Miami, San Francisco, Orlando, and San Diego.
 All four cities ranked among the top 10 for most popular areas with the #RoadRage tag since 2013.